Installing Heat Recovery System Cost

 How Much Does It Cost to Install a Heat Recovery System?

-A heat recovery system operates through a mechanical ventilation with heat recovery (MVHR) unit, typically located in a building's attic, roof space, or plant room.
+A heat recovery system (also known as a MVHR system) operates through a mechanical ventilation with an MVHR unit, typically located in a building's attic, roof space, or plant room.

 The incoming and outgoing air is moved through separate ducting, meaning there's no cross-contamination of airflows.
 Instead, the heat recovery unit is linked to the room air valves via a ducting network throughout the building.